Cease trade and freeze orders

 Freeze orders

 Changes to the Act in 2014 simplified the process for the OSC to secure court orders to prevent a person or company from liquidating or transferring funds held in bank or brokerage accounts.
-Section 126(1) of the Act allows for the interim preservation of property, also known as a freeze direction or freeze order.
+Subsection 126(1) of the Act allows for the interim preservation of property, also known as a freeze direction or freeze order.

-As part of issuing a freeze-order , the OSC may:
+As part of issuing a freeze order , the OSC may:

 A freeze direction that names a bank or financial institution will apply only to the branch(es) identified in the direction.

 The freeze direction can be issued without notice but copies of the direction must be provided to the persons and companies named in the direction.
-Any person or company directly affected by a freeze direction may apply to the Commission for clarification or to have the direction varied or revoked.
+Any person or company directly affected by a freeze direction may apply to the OSC for clarification or to have the direction varied or revoked.

 Freeze orders are an important tool to secure restitution for victims because they can be used in the early stages of an investigation and recovered money can be returned to victims under a court-ordered receivership process.